Vickyyn/task-tracker/README.md

 ### Installation instructions
 ### First time:
 1. Open Terminal
-2. Create a new folder for the application by running the following command line instruction:
-   `mkdir task-tracker`
+2. Clone (or download) the files for the application:
+   `git clone git@github.com:Vickyyn/terminal-app.git`
+   Note: If you cannot do this step due to not having git installed, please follow this guide for installation: https://github.com/git-guides/install-git
-3. Navigate into the folder:
+3. Navigate into the cloned/downloaded folder where the files are stored:
    `cd task-tracker`
-4. Clone (or download) the files for the application:
-   `git clone git@github.com:Vickyyn/terminal-app.git`
-5. Create a virtual environment to store dependencies:
+4. Create a virtual environment to store dependencies:
    `python3 -m venv venv`
-6. Enter the virtual environment.
+5. Enter the virtual environment.
 You should see (venv) in front of your command line after this step:
    `source venv/bin/activate`
-7. Download dependencies (prettytable 3.4.1 and art 5.7, as well as a subdependency of wcwidth 0.2.5):
+6. Download dependencies (prettytable 3.4.1 and art 5.7, as well as a subdependency of wcwidth 0.2.5):
    `pip install -r requirements.txt`
-8. You are ready to go!
+7. You are ready to go!
 Enter the following to run the programme:
    `python3 main.py`

 ### Using the programme after first installation: